EnderX1221/javascript-quiz/README.md

 # JavaScript Quiz

 ## Purpose
-A quiz to determine who can get the best score in JAvascript
+A quiz to determine who can get the best score in JAvascript. the quiz will log answers and results to determine who got the number one spot.

 ## Built With
 * HTML